Tomb of Philip the Bold: Commission and attribution

 Philip's wife Margaret III, Countess of Flanders died in 1405, but had stipulated that her remains would be laid with those of her parents in Lille.

 Philip was buried in a cellar beneath the choir on 16 June 1404 (although his organs were sent to the church of Saint Martin at Halle).
 In 1792, his body was re-interred at Dijon Cathedral.
-The following year Champmol was destroyed and the tomb damaged by revolutionaries and looters.
+The following year Champmol was destroyed and the tomb was damaged by revolutionaries and looters.
 It was restored in the first half of the 19th century.

 Description

 Slab and effigy

 The monument is made from alabaster, marble, gilt and paint.
-The upper reliefs contains Philip's sarcophagus effigy, set against highly polished back Tournai stone, purchased by Sluter in 1391.
+The upper reliefs contain Philip's sarcophagus effigy, set against highly polished back Tournai stone, purchased by Sluter in 1391.
 Philip is shown in repose, with his eyes open and his hands upright and clasped in prayer.
-An angel with gilded wings holds a cushion, formed from black marble slab, under his head.
+An angel with gilded wings holds a cushion, formed from a black marble slab, under his head.
 A lion rests at his feet.
 The silver plate with painted bright red overtones helmet was probably designed by de Werve and finished by Sluter.
 The emphasis on the mourning figures indicates that Philip was more concerned with the loss to his reign rather than his physical and spiritual transience.

 The extensive inscriptions on the sides of the slabs record his name, position and date of death: "VERY NOBLE AND POWERFUL PRINCE AND FOUNDER OF THIS CHURCH...WHO PASSED AWAY AT HALLE IN BRABANT ON THE XXVIITH DAY OF APRIL, YEAR OF OUR LORD ONE THOUSAND FOUR HUNDRED AND FOUR".
 Philip's effigy was destroyed by Napoleonic troops in 1793, but recreated in 1825 based on portrait prints.
 Of the original parts of his effigy, only the hands remain intact.

 Mourners

 The pleurants (or "mourners", the word translates in English to "weepers") are regarded by art historians as by far the most interesting aspect of the tomb, and among Claus Sluter's finest work.
-A total of 40 mourners, each measuring between 39 to 42 cm in height stand in pairs in elaborate Gothic niches below the slab, arranged as if in procession.
+A total of 40 mourners, each measuring between 39 and 42 cm in height, stand in pairs in elaborate Gothic niches below the slab, arranged as if in procession.
 Their presence serves to illustrate the grieving of the living, rather than emphasise Philip's physical transience.
-When Philip was being returned to Dijon following his death in Brussels, a group of around 100 paupers were paid to dress wear mourning cloaks and greet his body outside the city.
+When Philip was being returned to Dijon following his death in Brussels, a group of around 100 paupers were paid to wear mourning cloaks and greet his body outside the city.

 The mourners are grouped in a procession of one or two figures, led by a priest and two choirboys carrying holy water, an acolyte, a deacon and bishop, three cantors and two Carthusian monks.
 Behind these clerics are members of Philip's family and close members of his court.
 Although each mourner is given an individualised face, none can be considered as portraits of actual courtiers.
 According to the art historian Jeffrey Chipps Smith, de Marville and Sluter placed them on an elevated black marble platform so that their mourning features would be more visible.